skylight-hq/skylight.digital/_projects/digital_transformation_framework.md

 To think and be more digital, government organizations need to mature along multiple, self-reinforcing dimensions — talent and empowerment, customer experience, digital procurement, cloud and DevOps, data management, enterprise agile, and legacy modernization.
-But how do they do so in a way that is manageable, sustainable, incrementally valuable, and ultimately independent of expensive consultancies?
+But how can they do so in a way that's manageable, sustainable, incrementally valuable, and ultimately independent of expensive consultancies?
 {% endcapture %}

 {% capture solution %}
-To address this challenge, Chris Cairns and Shashank Khandelwal, as members of 18F and the Federal Chief Information Officer's Technology Transformation Task Force, the precursor to the American Technology Council, collaborated with multiple government technology executives and renowned transformation experts to develop a comprehensive framework for digital transformation.
-The framework incorporates lessons learned and best practices from multiple agencies with digital transformation experience, making it designed specifically to address the unique digital maturity needs of government organizations.
+To address this challenge, Chris Cairns and Shashank Khandelwal, as members of 18F and the Federal Chief Information Officer's Technology Transformation Task Force (the precursor to the American Technology Council), collaborated with multiple government technology executives and renowned transformation experts to develop a comprehensive framework for digital transformation.
+The framework incorporates lessons learned and best practices from multiple agencies with digital transformation experience, making it specifically designed to address the unique digital maturity needs of government organizations.
 {% endcapture %}